Daktic/TFSA/README.md

 ## Experience Developing with Rootstock

-// really easy to get up and running
+- Really easy to get up and running the EVM-compatability component makes it easy to follow and deploy contract
-  // demos from team and documentation were very helpful!
+- The Rootstock team provided demos during their workshop session and documentation were very helpful!
-// testnet explorer good, but maybe an issue with showing txn timestamps?
+- Rootstock Testnet Explorer good, says "address not found" on testnet when there aren't any transactions with that address, maybe an issue with showing txn timestamps?

 ## Detailed Project Description